 When conducting exit interviews, review the employee’s performance while in the company.
 Acknowledge and congratulate them on any growth or achievements that were accomplished.
 Where appropriate, provide constructive feedback on how they can improve and grow going forward.

 Treat Your Outgoing Employees the Same as New Hires

-Employee offboarding is often overlooked.
+Employee offboarding is often overlooked because it is time consuming.
 As such, many HR teams make mistakes that damage company culture, morale, and reputation.
 Having an offboarding strategy is essential for gaining feedback and ending an employment relationship on good terms.
-It’s possible to end up collaborating with that employee again in the future.

-To create an effective offboarding strategy, understand your business objectives and company culture ambitions.
+To create an effective employee onboarding and offboarding strategy, understand your business objectives and company culture ambitions.
 Having a schedule and strategy for administrative tasks gives staff and management time to learn from the experience and implement positive changes.
 In time, your company could enjoy higher retention rates and better satisfaction.

 Corban OneSource is a Mid Market Human Resource Outsourcer or HRO for companies of 75 to 6,000 employees.
 Are you looking to outsource the core HR functions of Payroll, Benefits Administration and HR Support?
 Find out more here.